-The oldest shop in Agra, started in 1926 AD by Honorable Late Panchal Lal Goyal (Panchhi Lal Ji), in a small set up called “Panchi Petha Bhandar”.
+The oldest shop in Agra, started in 1926 AD by Honorable Late Panchal Lal Goyal (Panchhi Lal Ji), in a small setup called “Panchi Petha Bhandar”.
 Today they have 6 shops in the city.
 They are located at Noori Darwaza, Dholpur House, Sadar, East Darwaza Taj Mahal, Western Darwaza Taj Mahal, and Chalisa Marg.
-The shop located near Noori Darwaza is the oldest and first shop of this sweet dish.
+The shop located near Noori Darwaza is the oldest and first shop for this sweet dish.

 Earlier they used to make only 6 types of Petha.
 Gradually they experimented and today they make 19 types of the dish.
 This sweet dish remains edible for 2 weeks.
 Packaged ones are edible for as long as a month.